-Tip: check out more attractions you shouldn’t miss during a day-trip in Lanzarote.
+Tip: check out more must-see attractions during a day trip in Lanzarote here!

 The endangered angel shark spotted in the Canary Islands

-Can’t wait to visit the breath-taking Underwater Museum on Lanzarote ?
-Book your ferry tickets on Ferryhopper at the same price with ferry companies and jump on the ferry from Fuerteventura to Lanzarote to explore the top attraction of the volcanic island!
+Can’t wait to visit the breathtaking Underwater Museum on Lanzarote?
+Book your ferry tickets on Ferryhopper and jump on the ferry from Fuerteventura to Lanzarote to explore the top attraction of the volcanic island!